 Long-lived assets to be held are reviewed for events or changes in circumstances which indicate that their carrying value may not be recoverable.
-They are tested for recoverability using undiscounted cash flows to determine whether or not impairment to such value has occurred.
+They are tested for recoverability using undiscounted cash flows to determine whether or not impairment to such value has occurred as per ASC Topic No. 360, Property, Plant, and Equipment.